Skip to content

 When property is sold at a tax sale, the winning bid often exceeds the amount owed in delinquent taxes and sale costs.
 That difference, called surplus funds or overages, belongs to the previous owner.
-In many cases, that owner never claims it because they don’t know it exists.
+Often that owner never claims it because they do not know it exists.

 If you or a family member owned property in Bucks County that went to tax sale, money could be waiting for you right now.

-Here’s the mechanics: A property owner falls behind on real estate taxes.
+Here is the mechanics.
+A property owner falls behind on real estate taxes.
 After proper notice and opportunity to pay, the property is sold at a tax sale.
 The winning bid might be $150,000.
 The delinquent taxes, penalties, interest, and sale costs might total $35,000.
-The difference ($115,000) is surplus funds.
+The difference ($115,000) is the balance over taxes and costs.
+From that balance, any recorded mortgages and liens are paid first (72 P.S. § 5860.205(d)(4)), and only what remains after those are satisfied is distributed to the former owner (72 P.S. § 5860.205(d)(5)).

 The Bucks County Tax Claim Bureau maintains a publicly available list of undistributed surplus funds on the county website at buckscounty.gov.
 You can search for your name or a property address.
 If funds are there, the county has a process to distribute them, but only if you claim them.

-Many former owners don’t know this list exists.
+Many former owners do not know this list exists.
 Years pass.
 The funds accumulate in the county account, unclaimed.

 The process is straightforward but requires precision:

-The Tax Claim Bureau will verify your identity, confirm you’re the correct claimant, and issue payment.
+The Tax Claim Bureau will verify your identity, confirm you are the correct claimant, and issue payment.
 The process typically takes several weeks.

 If the property owner has passed away, the executor or administrator of the estate completes the affidavit.
-You’ll need:
+You will need:

 The funds then go to the estate, where they become probate assets.